Luis-Mansilla-Gonzalez/sleep-weight-loss/README.md

-# sleep-wieght-loss
+# sleep-weight-loss
-A program where users learn about sleep wight loss
+A program where users learn about sleep weight loss